VladislavGlupak/Gas-Promotion-Smart-Contract/README.md

 # Gas-Promotion-Smart-Contract

-This repository represents the project is that gas station customers can join a promotion where they can earn tokens by buying gasoline (regular - 1, premium - 3, etc.).
-Tokens can be accumulated, or they can be exchanged for a special NFT (there will be an exchange rate) - "Oil stains" or donated.
-NFT will be kept in the ITFS network - Infura.
+This repository represents the project is that gas station customers can join a promotion where they can earn tokens by buying gasoline.
+Tokens can be accumulated, or they can be exchanged for a special NFT art (**"Oil stains"**) or donated.
+NFT kepts in the ITFS network - Infura.
-The administrator can manage the promotion (change exchange rates, stop promotion etc).
+The administrator manages the promotion.

 ---